Our Family of Companies

 • A life insurance claim notifies the insurer that the policyholder has died, allowing the beneficiary to receive the death benefit.
 Some policies may include riders, such as extra payouts for accidental death or early access to benefits for terminal illness.

-• An annuity claim is filed when the contract owner passes away or when the payout phase of the contract begins.
+• An annuity claim is filed when the contract owner or annuitant passes away.
 Depending on the contract, the annuity may pay out as a lump sum or in regular, scheduled payments.

 • Other types of claims may include critical illness, disability, long-term care, or cancer insurance, depending on the coverage in place.